frontity/docs/docs/contributing/code-contribution-guide.md

 >  Make sure you don't run this from any of the packages folders.
 {% hint style="warning" %}
-`frontity` respository is a monorepo multipackage.
+`frontity` repository is a monorepo multipackage.
 Because of this you don't need to run `npm install` on any package under `packages` folder.
 By running `npm install` from the root all dependencies packages under `packages` folder will be properly installed
 {% endhint %}

 **4. Check the behaviour of your changes from an example project**

 To view the result of your changes you can use some of the example projects that are under the `examples` folder

-These Frontity projects are also part of the monorepo multiplackage so:
+These Frontity projects are also part of the monorepo multipackage so:
 - You don't need to do `npm install` individually on these example projects.
-The intallacion of dependencies in all packages of the repo (including these example projects) are handled _globally_ by the `npm install` done from the root of `frontity` (step 3)
+The installation of dependencies in all packages of the repo (including these example projects) are handled _globally_ by the `npm install` done from the root of `frontity` (step 3)
 - The dependencies are installed in a way that are linked to the proper portion of code in the repo.
 This means that changes in the code will be reflected in the project
 - You can use these projects to check the behaviour of the Frontity core code and the code of the packages used in the project
-- If the package you want to check is not a dependency of the exmaple project you'll have to add it to be able to properly check it
+- If the package you want to check is not a dependency of the example project you'll have to add it to be able to properly check it

 **5. Run your local server:**